unayakani/Hangman/README.md

 # Hangman
 Hangman game created in Python.
 One of my first python projects.
-Lemme know if you find better ways to write the code.